Dental Hygiene

 Withdrawal from a Course

-If a student withdraws from school or drops a course prior to the first examination/graded assignment, a grade of W will be recorded.
+If a student withdraws from school or drops a course before the first examination/graded assignment, a grade of W will be recorded.

 Leave of Absence